luee-dev/credit_risk_eda/README.md

 ## Credit EDA Case Study
 Problem Statement: This case study, as a compnany, consumers application, incapable of repaying the loan is to be turned down.
-Here we attemptto determine tredns suggesting that a client's credi history is not optimal using EDA.
+Here we attempt to determine trends suggesting that a client's credit history is not optimal using EDA.
 The conclusion derived from EDA may help us make decisions about their loan application.

 Datest: [google drive](https://drive.google.com/drive/folders/16RQztUqCfJOlbooHqYlJrp6Q7iL65uZB)